The Distance Function from a Real Algebraic Variety: Introduction

 } \end{thm:EDduality} Theorem \ref{thm:EDduality} means that projective duality corresponds to variable reflection for the ED polynomial.

-In \S 4 we recall the basics of Whitney stratifications and we show that with transversality assumption the ED polynomial is monic.
-This follows from the {Corollary \ref{cor: degree constant term}} \begin{cor: degree constant term} {\it Let $X\subset\PP(V)$ be a projective variety.
-If $X$ is transversal to the isotropic quadric $Q$, according to Definition \ref{def:transversal} then for any data point $u\in V$
+In Section 4, we recall the basics of Whitney stratifications and define transversality.
+We show that with the transversality condition, the ED polynomial is monic. {Corollary \ref{cor: degree constant term}} \begin{cor: degree constant term} {\it Let $X\subset\PP(V)$ be a projective variety.
+If $X$ is transversal to the isotropic quadric $Q$, then for any data point $u\in V$

 where $d=\mathrm{EDdegree}(X)$ and $p_i(u)$ is a homogeneous polynomial in the coordinates of $u$ of degree $2d-2i$.
 In particular the ED polynomial of $X$ is monic, up to a scalar factor.} \end{cor: degree constant term}